This drug has a box warning. This is the most serious warning from the Food and Drug Administration (FDA). A

-Taking Xanax and opioids can cause a fatal overdose, in addition to severe interactions.
-This is because both opioids and Xanax slow a person’s breathing, and combining them may cause breathing to stop.
+Taking Xanax and opioids together can cause a fatal overdose, in addition to severe interactions.
+This is because both opioids and Xanax slow a person’s breathing, and combining them may cause breathing to stop altogether.

 If a person has been taking an opioid pain reliever, they should talk with their healthcare provider before taking Xanax.
 Likewise, anyone taking Xanax should speak with a doctor before taking an opioid.

-When a person stops taking Xanax after their body has become used to receiving the drug, the lack of the drug can cause a range of physical and mental symptoms.
+When a person stops taking Xanax after their body has become used to receiving it, the lack of the drug can cause a range of physical and mental symptoms.
 These are called withdrawal symptoms.

 Xanax withdrawal can be dangerous.
 Symptoms of withdrawal include: